Warlpiri people: Kinship

-Traditionally, the first thing one Warlpiri wants to know about another is their subsection.
-Warlpiris often address each other by subsection name rather than by personal name, and incorporate their subsection name into their English one, usually as a middle name.
-When Warlpiris marry Europeans, they tend to extend the subsection system to their inlaws, starting with the assumption that the European spouse is of the correct subsection.
+Traditionally, the first thing one Warlpiri person wants to know about another is their subsection.
+Warlpiri people often address each other by subsection name rather than by personal name, and incorporate their subsection name into their English one, usually as a middle name.
+When Warlpiri people marry Europeans, they tend to extend the subsection system to their in-laws, starting with the assumption that the European spouse is of the correct subsection.
 Rather distant European relatives may find themselves classified as honorary uncles, nieces, grandparents, and so on.
-Warlpiris will then try to make sure that further marriages with related Europeans will adhere to the marriage constraint.
+Warlpiri people will then try to make sure that further marriages with related Europeans will adhere to the marriage constraint.

 The traditional taboo against familiarity between a man and his mother-in-law extends automatically to any man and woman whose subsections are those of man and mother-in-law.

 The subsection system automatically prevents incest between siblings and any relatives closer than cousins.
 Cousins that are children of classificatory siblings (who may, by definition, also happen to be true siblings) of the same sex are themselves classificatory siblings, and may not marry; but children of classificatory siblings of the opposite sex are of the appropriate subsections for marriage, and marriage between so-called cross cousins is actually encouraged in traditional society.
 Where a couple are not merely classificatory cross-cousins but are true cross-cousins (i.e. their parents are actual siblings), marriage is generally frowned upon.

 The eight subsections are interrelated in a pattern known in group theory as the order 8 dihedral group, D4.

-If a Warlpiri has a second choice marriage, then any children they have take on two skin names: first, the skin name they would have adopted had the marriage been first choice; second, the skin name the second choice marriage implied.
+If a Warlpiri person has a second choice marriage, then any children they have take on two skin names: first, the skin name they would have adopted had the marriage been first choice; second, the skin name the second choice marriage implied.
 When asked what their skin name is, they often reply with the former, but may also additionally use the latter.
 (Observation made from a discussion with a young 'Japananga-Jupurulla'.)

 In Warlpiri culture, widows are not forced to remarry and are a very important part of society.